spotDL/spotify-downloader/docs/usage.md

   -h, --help            show this help message and exit

 Main options:
-  {download,save,web,sync}
+  {download,save,web,sync,meta}
                         The operation to perform.
                         download: Download the songs to the disk and embed metadata.
                         save: Saves the songs metadata to a file for further use.
                         web: Starts a web interface to simplify the download process.
-                        sync: removes songs that are no longer present, downloads new ones query                 Spotify URL for a song/playlist/album/artist/etc. to download.For manual audio matching, you can use the format 'YouTubeURL|SpotifyURL'
+                        sync: Removes songs that are no longer present, downloads new ones
+                        meta: Update your audio files with metadata query                 Spotify URL for a song/playlist/album/artist/etc. to download.For manual audio matching, you can use the format 'YouTubeURL|SpotifyURL'
   --audio [{youtube,youtube-music} ...]
                         The audio provider to use.
 You can provide more than one for fallback.